dlu-ch/dlb/doc/terms.rst

       A dynamic helper is identified by a relative path (non-directory or directory).

-      Typical example: globally installed binary (e.g. compiler) with an absolute path determined by a search for the first match in the environment variable :envvar:`PATH`.
+      Typical example: globally installed executable (e.g. compiler) with an absolute path determined by a search for the first match in the environment variable :envvar:`PATH`.

    redo